47degrees/LambdaTest/README.md

 * **`assertEx`**.
 Test that an exception is raised.
 See the [Except](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Except.scala) demo
 * **`assertSC`**.
 Used to test a ScalaCheck property.
 See the [ScalaCheck](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/ScalaCheck.scala) demo.
 * **`exec`**.
 Used to insert Scala code.
 See the [Mutable](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Mutable.scala) demo.
+* **`assertLoad`**.
+Runs an expression multiple times and reports mean, max, and stdDev.
+Can assert a maximum mean and max.
+See the [Timing](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Timing.scala) demo.

 #### Compound Actions